sorrynofocus/Jotter/NoBuild/Notes.md

 TODO
 - Examine previous TODOs.
 Mark them complete or turn into issues.
 - In NoteManager.cs we added an indexer but the indexer isn't use during CRUD operations.
 Currently, everything is done by Title look up.
-- In NoteManager.cs, LoadNotes() need desperate try/catches
+- In NoteManager.cs, LoadNotes() need desperate try/catches - COMPLETED see [2024.03.31](#2024-03-31)
-- In NoteManager.cs, examine TODO in NoteEventArgs -> figure out which save is best and combine.
+- In NoteManager.cs, examine TODO in NoteEventArgs -> figure out which save is best and combine. -COMPLETED, saving with indexer

 FUTURE FEATURE CREEP!